A non-Standard Standard Model: Introduction

 The first task is to determine this basis.
-On physical grounds we demand that: 1) the gauge bosons be associated with a particular (up to group conjugation) `physical basis' in a real subalgebra of $u(2,\C)$ that is endowed with a suitable $Ad$-invariant inner product (which in our case differs from the Killing inner product); and 2) \emph{all} gauge bosons are allowed to take part in boson--boson interactions --- as intuition suggests befits a $U(2)$ gauge group.
-In consequence, these conditions restrict the starting gauge symmetry to a subgroup that we denote by $U_{EW}(2)\subset U(2,\C)$.
-A key feature of its Lie algebra $u_{EW}(2)$ is that its generators do not form a basis for the algebra decomposition $su_I(2)\oplus u_Y(1)$ of the SM.
+On physical grounds we demand that: 1) the gauge bosons are associated with a particular (up to group conjugation) `physical basis' in a real subalgebra of $\mathfrak{u}(2,\C)$ that is endowed with a suitable $Ad$-invariant inner product (which in our case differs from the Killing inner product); and 2) \emph{all} gauge bosons are allowed to take part in boson--boson interactions --- as intuition suggests befits a $U(2)$ symmetry group.
+These conditions restrict the starting gauge symmetry to a subgroup that we denote by $U_{EW}(2)\subset U(2,\C)$.
+A key feature of its Lie algebra $\mathfrak{u}_{EW}(2)$ is that its generators do not form a basis for the algebra decomposition $\mathfrak{su}_{I}(2)\oplus \mathfrak{u}_{Y}(1)$ of the SM.
 Instead, they comprise the `physical basis' associated with the $A,\,Z^0,\,W^\pm$ gauge bosons.
 This basis is supposed physically proper both before and after spontaneous symmetry breaking (SSB).
 Implementing this standpoint calls for some fairly moderate modifications of the SM.

-To understand the motivation and implications of these modifications, in $\S\,2$ we embark on a somewhat pedestrian review\cite{LA3} of the adjoint and defining representations of Lie algebras of product groups.
-We propose that physical gauge bosons characterized by conserved charges should be identified with a distinguished Cartan basis with its concomitant root system.
-The Cartan basis of gauge bosons is `physical' in the sense that we can identify its roots (a.k.a. quantum numbers) with the conserved charges associated with coupling constants characterizing the Lie algebra inner product.
+To understand the motivation and implications of these modifications, in $\S\,2$ we embark on a somewhat pedestrian review of the adjoint and defining representations of Lie algebras of product groups.
+We propose physical gauge bosons characterized by conserved charges should be identified with a distinguished Cartan basis with its concomitant root system.
+This Cartan basis of gauge bosons is `physical' in the sense that one can identify its roots/quantum numbers with the conserved charges associated with coupling constants parametrizing the Lie algebra inner product.
 We confirm that quantization and renormalization don't spoil this identification, and so it is permitted to use the terms `root', `quantum number', and `charge' interchangeably.
 (To be precise, the term `charge' here refers to the eigenvalue of a charge operator acting on a gauge field.)
-Demanding that all generators of the Cartan subalgebra be gauge equivalent dictates the generators of $u_{EW}(2)$ and their associated charges.
+Demanding all generators of the Cartan subalgebra be gauge equivalent determines the generators of $\mathfrak{u}_{EW}(2)$ and their associated charges.